You are currently viewing 11 Holistic Ways to Beat Loneliness: The Mineral and Gut-Brain Connection

 What practices can I do to help me feel better?

-• The easy path our mind tends to find is the negatives but we can fight it with gratitude in what or who we do have, to change our internal perspective and narrative.
+• The easy path our mind tends to find is the negatives, but we can fight it with gratitude for what or who we do have, to change our internal perspective and narrative.

 .